Khalil al-Muradi

-Abu'l-Mawadda Sayyid Muhammad Khalil al-Muradi (died 1791) — was a Syrian historian under the Ottoman Empire.
+Abu'l-Mawadda Sayyid Muhammad Khalil al-Muradi (1760—1791) was an Arab Muslim historian under the Ottoman Empire.
 He was born into a family of ulema and acted as Hanafi mufti and naqib al-ashraf (head of the Prophet's descendants) in Damascus.
 He wrote a set of over 1,000 biographies of people of his time, entitled Silk al-durar.